Kevin-Prince Boateng: Schalke 04

 On 30 August 2013, Milan announced that Boateng had been transferred to German Bundesliga club Schalke 04 for a €10 million transfer fee on a four-year contract due to expire in June 2017.

 Boateng made his debut for Schalke 04 in a 2–0 victory against Bayer Leverkusen.
 On 14 September 2013, he scored the winning goal for Schalke 04 in a 1–0 win over Mainz 05.
 On 30 October 2013, Boateng was voted the Schalke 04 player of the month for October 2013 by fans.
 On 9 November 2013, Boateng scored two goals against Werder Bremen; Schalke 04 won the match 3–1.
 Boateng scored seven Bundesliga goals over the season as Schalke finished in third place.

-On 11 May 2015, Boateng, alongside Sidney Sam and Marco Höger, was suspended indefinitely from the club in the aftermath of a defeat against 1.
-FC Köln as a result of poor behaviour which claimed to have led to the club's poor domestic performances.
+On 11 May 2015, Boateng, alongside Sidney Sam and Marco Höger, was suspended indefinitely from the club in the aftermath of a defeat against Köln as a result of poor behaviour which claimed to have led to the club's poor domestic performances.

 His contract with Schalke was terminated on 8 December 2015.

 Return to Milan

 As Schalke 04 terminated his contract in December 2015, Boateng re-joined Milan on 5 January 2016, on a free transfer and signed a six-month contract.
 He was training with Milan since his suspension in September 2015.
 He made his official return debut on 9 January 2016, playing 36 minutes against Roma in a 1–1 draw and scored his first goal in his first match back at the San Siro six days later against Fiorentina in a 2–0 win.

-On 25 May 2016, club owner Silvio Berlusconi announced Boateng's departure, along with those of Alex, Philippe Mexès and Mario Balotelli.
+On 25 May 2016, club owner Silvio Berlusconi announced Boateng's departure, along with those of Alex, Philippe Mexès, and Mario Balotelli.